FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dcs_instance_v1.md

 * `network_id` - (Required) Specifies the network id of the subnet.
 Changing this creates a new instance.

 * `security_group_id` - (Optional) Specifies the id of the security group which the instance belongs to.
-    This parameter is mandatory for Memcached and Redis 3.0 versions.
+    This parameter is only supported and **mandatory** for Memcached and Redis 3.0 versions.

 * `available_zones` - (Required) IDs or Names of the AZs where cache nodes reside.
 For details on how to query AZs, see Querying AZ Information.